DoD-Platform-One/big-bang-packages-core-istio-controlplane/README.md

 https://helm.sh/docs/intro/install/

-This chart requires the Istio Operator to be deployed beforehand via [BigBang]().
-Place the chart into the existing "istio-system" namespace as described below.
+This chart requires the Istio Operator to be deployed beforehand.
+You can use [BigBang]() or the standalone [istio-operator](https://repo1.dso.mil/platform-one/big-bang/apps/core/istio-operator) chart.
+Place the chart into the "istio-system" namespace as described below.

 ## Iron Bank